michaelschort/ioBroker-compose/README.md

 ioBroker deployment using Docker Compose

 # Networking:
-For almost every usecase it is usefull to provide ioBroker direct access to your LAN To allow the ioBroker-container to obtain a IP address in your LAN you have to provide
+For most usecases it is usefull to provide ioBroker direct access to your LAN To allow the ioBroker-container to obtain a IP address in your LAN you have to provide

 Gateway ip address with env "GATEWAY_IP" (default: 192.168.1.1)